composewell/streamly/dev/container-api.md

 * ...FromThenTo
 * ...Indices

+FromThenTo vs FromStepN:

-We could use FromThenTo or FromStepN style for stepwise enumeration.
-We chose FromThenTo style for the following reasons:
+We could use `fromThenTo` or `fromStepN` style APIs for stepwise enumeration.
+The first one uses absolute numbers whereas the second one uses relative positioning.
+We prefer FromThenTo style where possible for the following reasons:

 * It is the style used in base lists, and we are already using it in Enumerable type class.
 * Both have their pros and cons.
-It may be non-intuitive whether To is inclusive in one, we have to compute the correct count in the other one.
+In `fromThenTo`, (1) it may be non-intuitive whether `To` is inclusive, (2) specifying an empty range is a bit awkward (e.g. fromThenTo 1 1 0).
+In `fromStepN`, if we know the first and the last element then we will have to compute the offset correctly.
+Ideally, when we know the elements then former is more suitable while if we know the count then the latter is more suitable.

 ### Appending